zoka/webREPLdemo/README.md

 used as a demo for his [Noir](https://github.com/ibdknox/noir) web framework.

-Its main purpose is to provide showcase for [ringMon](https://github.com/zoka/ringMon)
+Its main purpose is to provide a showcase for [ringMon](https://github.com/zoka/ringMon)
 - middleware for
 [Ring](https://github.com/mmcgrana/ring) web library.
 This library is